-Paraguay has demonstrated progress in improving its AML/CFT regime; however, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-Paraguay has made a high-level political commitment to work with the FATF and GAFISUD to address these deficiencies, including by: (1) adequately criminalising terrorist financing (Special Recommendation II); (2) establishing and implementing adequate procedures to identify, freeze and confiscate terrorist assets (Special Recommendation III); (3) improving financial transparency (Recommendation 4); (4) improving and broadening customer due diligence measures (Recommendation 5), and (5) developing and implementing effective controls for cross-border cash transactions (Special Recommendation IX).
+In February 2010, Paraguay made a high-level political commitment to work with the FATF and GAFISUD to address its strategic AML/CFT deficiencies.
+Since that time, Paraguay has demonstrated progress in improving its AML/CFT regime, including by enacting a law that criminalises terrorist financing on 23 June 2010, which needs to be analysed by the FATF, and adopting a regulation to develop controls for cross-border cash transactions on 17 June 2010.
+However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
+Paraguay should continue to work on implementing its action plan to address these deficiencies, including by: (1) ensuring adequate criminalisation of terrorist financing (Special Recommendation II); (2) establishing and implementing adequate procedures to identify, freeze and confiscate terrorist assets (Special Recommendation III); (3) improving financial transparency (Recommendation 4); (4) improving and broadening customer due diligence measures (Recommendation 5), and (5) implementing effective controls for cross-border cash transactions for cross-border cash transactions for cross-border cash transactions for cross-border cash transactions (Special Recommendation IX).
+The FATF encourages Paraguay to address its remaining deficiencies and continue the process of implementing its action plan.